Art and Satirical Magazines in Fin de Siècle Germany and Austria

 Perhaps the most popular of art magazines was Jugend, (1896-) best known today for its particular role in popularizing Art Nouveau in Germany.
 As the style spread from France to Germany, it was given the name Jugendstil (in the style of Jugend) after the magazine, which first introduced it to the Munich public.

-The magazine was the idea of George Hirth, a Munich based writer, journalist, and co-owner of the daily newspaper Münchner Neuest Nachrichten (1848–1945).
-With a passion for philosophy, nature, and art, Hirth became friends of zoologist philosopher Ernst Heckel and shared his interest Monism, becoming the co-founder of the Monist society of Munich.
+The magazine was the idea of George Hirth, a Munich-based writer, journalist, and co-owner of the daily newspaper Münchner Neuest Nachrichten (1848–1945).
+With a passion for philosophy, nature, and art, Hirth became friends with zoologist philosopher Ernst Heckel and shared his interest Monism, becoming the co-founder of the Monist society of Munich.
 He also took a keen interest in the Theosophy movement, forming a relationship with Theosophist artist Hugo Höppener (1868 – 1948).
 Under the pseudonym Fidus, Höppener would create hundreds of illustrations for the magazine, often depicting nude youth in idealized natural surroundings.
-(Image #2) Images like these, along with depictions of nymphs, centaurs, and satyrs, contributed to the association of Jugendstil with the Lebensreform movement (life reform), which encouraged a return to a ‘natural’ life-style while simultaneously opposing the stuffiness of academicism.
+(Image #2) Images like these, along with depictions of nymphs, centaurs, and satyrs, contributed to the association of Jugendstil with the Lebensreform movement (life reform), which encouraged a return to a ‘natural’ lifestyle while simultaneously opposing the stuffiness of academicism.
 Illustrations like Fidus’ undoubtedly helped increase the magazine’s popularity as readers saw the escapism that Jugend offered as a respite from the social realities that were depicted so cynically in contemporary magazines.
 In the first year alone, Jugend enjoyed a readership of 20,000 a week.
-[3] In referring to Jugend in his book on the principles of book and magazine design, Walter Crane refered to this distinctly Southern German ‘joie de vivre’ expressed in the illustrations of the magazine, “(Jugend) shows that there are many clever artists with a more or less decorative aim in illustration, which in others seems rather overgrown with grotesque feeling and morbid extravagance, but there is an abundance of exuberant life, humour, whimsical fancy, and spirit characteristic of South Germany.”
+[3] In referring to Jugend in his book on the principles of book and magazine design, Walter Crane referred to this distinctly Southern German ‘joie de vivre’ expressed in the illustrations of the magazine, “(Jugend) showing that there are many clever artists with a more or less decorative aim in illustration, which in others seems rather overgrown with grotesque feeling and morbid extravagance, but there is an abundance of exuberant life, humour, whimsical fancy, and spirit characteristic of South Germany.”
 [4]

 VER SACRUM

 Of all the art periodicals printed in Fin de Siècle Vienna, Ver Sacrum-Organ der Bildender Vereinigung Kunstler Osterreichs, the official journal of the Vienna Secession, remains the most ambitious and groundbreaking.
-Using the earlier art magazine Pan as its model, the editors sought to create an avant-garde journal that would be, through its inclusion of multiple art forms, a manifestation of a ‘Gesamkunstwerk’- a total work of art.
+Using the earlier art magazine Pan as its model, the editors sought to create an avant-garde journal that would be, through its inclusion of multiple art forms, a manifestation of a ‘Gesamtkunstwerk’- a total work of art.
 In one of Alfred Roller’s entries as Secession secretary from June 1897, he discusses the idea for the magazine that would encompass all the arts: “Moser of the fine arts, poetry and belles-lettres.
 Prose will not be excluded if joined with fine art”.[5]
 In addition to fine and graphic arts, it featured poetry by Rainer Maria Rilke, the plays of Gerhard Hauptmann, and an entire issue devoted to lieder by contemporary Austrian composers.
 Ver Sacrum also explored new ideas in graphic design, typography and illustration.
-The term ‘graphic design’ was not yet established when art journals like Ver Sacrum began to give consideration not only to content, but also to their design.
+The term ‘graphic design’ was not yet established when art journals like Ver Sacrum began to give consideration not only to content but also to their design.
 It was only in 1922 when American designer William Addison Dwiggins first used the term in order to distinguish between utilitarian printing and printing for purpose.[6]
 Up until this point the graphic arts were generally practiced by artists trained at art academies who; in addition to being painters, worked as type designers, illustrators, poster designers, and book designers.
 It is thanks to this lack of distinction between fine art and graphic art that we find such varied and rich examples of design and illustration within the pages of Ver Sacrum.

 For the cover of the first issue, Alfred Roller provided an illustration of a blossoming potted tree with the roots breaking out of its container.
 The metaphor was appropriate – the Secessionists had freed themselves from the confines of the Kunstlerhaus (Vienna’s conservative exhibiting body) bringing their modernist and utopian message to the public.
 They wrote in the first issue: “Our aim is to awaken, encourage and propagate the artistic perception of our time….we know no difference between ‘great art’ and ‘intimate art’, between art for the rich and art for the poor.
 We have dedicated ourselves with our whole power and future hopes, with everything that we are to the Sacred Springtime”.
 [7]